 Director ATCO Ltd. CU Inc. AKITA Drilling Ltd.

 Loraine M. Charlton Director Director

 Robert J. Normand Director

-Robert J. Routs Director
+Robert J. Routs Lead Director

 Nancy C. Southern Chair Chair Deputy Chair

 Linda A. Southern-Heathcott Vice Chair Vice Chair Chair

 Roger J. Urwin Director

-Dr. Bichsel, Mr. Pourbaix, Mr. Rangel and Mr. Wouters serve on the boards and committees of other public companies as referenced in their biographies.
+Dr. Bichsel, Mr. Pourbaix, Mr. Rangel, Ms. Reed and Mr. Wouters serve on the boards and committees of other public companies as referenced in their biographies.
 The Chair and GOCOM recognize the time and diligence that these individuals devote to their duties and responsibilities as well as their extensive qualifications and related experience.
 Both the Chair and GOCOM have determined that these individuals' other board memberships do not negatively affect their commitments or contributions to Canadian Utilities' Board.

-CORPORATE CEASE TRADE ORDERS OR BANKRUPTCIES
+CEASE TRADE ORDERS, BANKRUPTCIES, PENALTIES OR SANCTIONS

-Except as otherwise disclosed below, no proposed nominee for election as a director of the Company is, as at the date of this Circular, or has been, within the past 10 years before the date hereof, a director or executive officer of any other issuer that, while that person was acting in that capacity:
+Except as otherwise disclosed below, no proposed director is, as at the date of this Circular, or has been, within 10 years before the date hereof, a director, chief executive officer or chief financial officer of any company (including CU) that:

-- i. was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation for a period of more than 30 consecutive days; or - ii. was subject to an event that resulted, after the person ceased to be a director or executive officer, in the company being the subject of a cease trade or similar order or an order that denied the relevant company access to an exemption under securities legislation for a period of more than 30 consecutive days; or - iii. within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.
+- was the subject of a cease trade order or similar order or an order that denied the company access to any exemption under securities legislation for a period of more than 30 consecutive days that was issued while the proposed director was acting in that capacity; or - ii. was subject to a cease trade order or similar order or an order that denied the company access to an exemption under securities legislation for a period of more than 30 consecutive days, that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in that capacity.

-Nancy C. Southern was until her resignation on August 24, 2020, a director and President of Swizzlesticks Enterprises Ltd., a private Alberta corporation operating a salon and spa in Calgary, Alberta, which on August 24, 2020, commenced proposal proceedings pursuant to the Bankruptcy and Insolvency Act (Canada) by filing a notice of intention to make a proposal.
+No proposed director is, at at the date of this Circular, or has been, within the 10 years before the date hereof, a director or executive officer of any company (including CU) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, other than Ms. Nancy C. Southern, a current and proposed director who was until her resignation on August 24, 2020, a director and President of Swizzlesticks Enterprises Ltd., a private Alberta corporation operating a salon and spa in Calgary, Alberta, which on August 24, 2020, commenced proposal proceedings pursuant to the Bankruptcy and Insolvency Act (Canada) by filing a notice of intention to make a proposal.
 The corporation was declared bankrupt and a trustee was appointed on August 25, 2020.
 An application for the discharge of the trustee was approved on December 14, 2021.